-The seven-county Liberty Mid Atlantic HIDTA (LMA HIDTA) is contained within the seventh largest metropolitan area in the United States, comprising 6 million people.
+The eleven-county Liberty Mid Atlantic HIDTA (LMA HIDTA) is contained within the eighth largest metropolitan area in the United States, comprising 6 million people.
 Approximately 100 million additional people live within a one day drive of the LMA HIDTA.
 The region’s ethnic diversity and varying degrees of economic prosperity contribute significantly to the amount of drug trafficking and distribution, illicit financial activity, and violent crime that occurs in each county.
 The LMA HIDTA sits within one of the most dangerous and violent regions in the nation, as Philadelphia, Camden, and Wilmington (DE) remain near the top of the rankings of the most violent cities in the country.

 Home to 6 million people, the metropolitan Philadelphia area continues to experience high levels of substance abuse, drug trafficking and drug-related violence in densely populated urban centers such as Philadelphia, Wilmington and Camden, and increasingly these same problems are reported in more affluent suburban and rural sections of the region.

 DTOs and money laundering organizations (MLOs) operating in southeastern Pennsylvania, southern New Jersey, and northern Delaware are closely linked to larger domestic and international criminal groups, whom they depend on for drug supply and are obligated to return cash proceeds.
 Mexican DTOs, linked with transnational criminal organizations such as the Gulf, Sinaloa, La Familia, Los Caballeros Templarios (Knights Templar), and Juarez cartels, or their domestic cells, remain the dominant suppliers of heroin, cocaine, marijuana, and methamphetamine.